This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 With Dispatcher (default)

-daemons as they become available.
-The event-driven approach consumes no
+send to daemons as they become available.
+The memory

 info() provides current statistics as an integer